Skip to main content

 Setting up periodic searches is very easy.
 Just open your config file, and set the searchCadence option.
 I recommend at least 26 weeks (biannual) for FULL searches, however, you can schedule smaller searches more often with further configuration:

-You can combine searchCadence with excludeRecentSearch and excludeOlder - and even searchLimit for a more frequent and smoother search load.
+Combining searchCadence with excludeRecentSearch and excludeOlder - and even searchLimit will result in a more frequent and smoother search load.
 This results in searching with the following criteria applied:

 • excludeRecentSearch will exclude any torrents searched for from the current moment back the specified time.

-• excludeOlder will exclude any torrents that were first discovered for cross-seeding a longer time ago than the specified time.
+• excludeOlder will exclude any torrents that were first discovered and indexed in cross-seed a longer time ago than the specified time.

 excludeOlder: "1 year",